LukeGrahamLandry/franca/README.md

 I strongly believe in conservation of misery so if there's a bunch of stuff I like about this language there must be proportional terrible things or I'm probably just lying.

-- DO NOT COMPILE PROGRAMS YOU DONT TRUST. comptime code is arbitrary code execution! it can use inline assembly! it can dlopen libc and `system("curl | bash")`! treat compiling a program with the same discretion as running it!
+- Don't compile programs you don't trust. comptime code is arbitrary code execution! it can use inline assembly! it can dlopen libc and `system("curl | bash")`! treat compiling a program with the same discretion as running it!
 - Stability is not a core tenet.
 If it was worth writing once, it's probably worth writing twice.